SkylineCommunications/dataminer-docs/connector-help/connector_help/General_Electronics_UPS.md

 ## About

-The General Electronics UPS driver makes it possible to monitor and control a selected UPS.
-The driver was made to resemble the existing web interface.
+The General Electronics UPS connector makes it possible to monitor and control a selected UPS.
+The connector was made to resemble the existing web interface.

 ## Installation and configuration